Takomane/Snake/README.md

 Day 2: Set up the snake, and Canvas ✔️

-Day 3: Make Snake Move
+Day 3: Make Snake Move ✔️

-Day 4: Make Snake move via key presses (via KeyboardEvent) ✔️(kinda) The key events work, but the snake doesn't move.
-The whole page does.
+Day 4: Make Snake move via key presses (via KeyboardEvent) ✔️(kinda) The key events work, but does not move the snake

 day 5: Set up Food & have it randomly appear (math.floor(random() * (max - min) + min) for how to have the food show up over the canvas?
-Maybe?) ✔️ (whoops went ahead of myself)
+Maybe?) ✔️

 Day 6: Make Snake grow ( ͡° ͜ʖ ͡°) (collisionDetection()?)